 Aside from the obvious observation of weight gain, an unwillingness to exercise as much as they used to is also a sign of a potential obesity problem.
 You can assess your pet’s body shape by looking at their ribs and feeling down their side.
 If you can’t feel every rib, it may be because of excess fat.
 You should make sure you can feel every rib, but not see them.

 Obesity can be caused by a pet’s imbalance between energy intake and usage, meaning they’re likely to be eating more than they’re burning off.
-One way to treat obesity is to reduce their calorie intake and increase their exercise regime.
+One way to treat obesity is to reduce their calorie intake through a diet and increase their exercise regime.